 Building a follower base on social media networks is kind of like renovating a rented house.

-The perfect example of this is Facebook continuing to restrict the amount of followers a brand’s post can reach in an attempt to drive people to their paid advertising options.
+The perfect example of this is Facebook continuing to restrict the number of followers a brand’s post can reach in an attempt to drive people to their paid advertising options.

-Email on the contrary is an open platform that no one organization controls.
-When you send an email campaign, there is no master algorithm limiting how many people will actually receive your campaign.
+Email, on the contrary, is an open platform that no one organization controls.
+When you send an email campaign, there’s no master algorithm limiting how many people will actually receive your campaign.

-How bricks-and-mortar businesses can build their email lists
+How brick-and-mortar businesses can build their email lists

 Now that you understand the importance of building your email list, it’s time to get to work building your list.

-Fortunately for you, there is a 2-part formula for building your email list that is followed by many of the most successful list builders around.
+Fortunately for you, there’s a two-part formula for building your email list that’s followed by many of the most successful list builders around.
 That formula is:

 A valuable incentive + simple subscribe opportunities = large email list

-While it is a little bit of a simplification, it’s also just logic.
+While it’s a little bit of a simplification, it’s also just logic.
 No matter how many subscribe opportunities you present to a person, it’s unlikely they’ll act without a valuable incentive.
-And no matter how good your incentive is, you’ll never get people to subscribe if you don’t make it super easy for them.
+And, no matter how good your incentive is, you’ll never get people to subscribe if you don’t make it super easy for them.